JorgeArV/D3_Health_Risks_Visualization/README.md

-# D3 - VIsualization of data set about health risk factors
+# D3 - Visualization of data set about health risk factors

 I have created a visualization based on a dataset from the U.S. Census Bureau and the Behavioral Risk Factor Surveillance System.